jswsean/siranap_hospital_data/README.md

  * **rdata**, which contains the daily RDS raw data files
  * **script**, which contains the R script that is used to scrape the website

+Users are permitted to distribute copies of the file, but are not permitted to make modifications to the script without the writer's permission.

 Enjoy!